abnurkan/task_management_api/readme.md

 For detailed information on each endpoint, including request and response formats, refer to this  [API documentation](https://github.com/abnurkan/task_management_api/blob/main/v1/Task_Management_API_Documentation.md) .

 ## Testing
-All my API endpoint was tested manually using POSTMAN and it works perfectly.However I try automatic unit test only `POST /users/register` and `POST /users/login` succeed after i add protection to the endpoint.
+All my API endpoint was tested manually using POSTMAN as well as automatic unit test using JEST and it works perfectly.

-To view my manual testcase you can check [here](https://github.com/abnurkan/task_management_api/pull/1).
+To view my testcases you can check [here](https://github.com/abnurkan/task_management_api/pull/1).

 You can run automatic tests with the following command:

 ```bash
 npm test
 ```
+# NOTE

+- All optional and bonus feature was implemented and tested both automatically and manually.